wernerglinka/glinka.dev.2024/src/content/blog/web-component-cloudinary-image.md

               To prevent layout shifts when loading the images, we set the aspect ratio of the image on the container.
 We get the image dimensions by using the Cloudinary API so we cvan calculate the image aspect ratio.

               ```javascript
-              // Calculate and set the aspect ratio of the image container
-              const aspectRatio = await this.getAspectRatio();
-              this.imageWrapper.style.aspectRatio = aspectRatio;

-              ...

               async getAspectRatio() {
                 // Fetch the image properties from Cloudinary
                 const response = await fetch(`${this.base}fl_getinfo/${this.imageid}`, {